boxmetrics/boxmetrics-agent/README.md

 ## 📦 Requirements

-> Not needed if you run from a prebuilt binary
+> Only needed when contributing or building from source

 This project should be working as expected with the following minimal version of: